OpenNebula/docs/source/open_cluster_deployment/storage_setup/dev_ds.rst

 Node Setup
 ================================================================================

 The devices you want to attach to a VM should be accessible by the hypervisor.
-KVM usually runs under identity of ``oneadmin`` user, make sure this user is in a group with access to the disk (like ``disk``) and has read write permissions for the group.
+KVM usually runs under the identity of ``oneadmin`` user; make sure this user is in a group with access to the disk (like ``disk``) and has read write permissions for the group.

 .. _dev_ds_templates:

 OpenNebula Configuration
 ================================================================================

-Once the Node storage setup is ready, the OpenNebula configuration comprises of two steps:
+Once the Node storage setup is ready, the OpenNebula configuration comprises two steps:

 * Create System Datastore
 * Create Image Datastore